8. Forcing people to work

 • 8.2 Doe v.
 Unocal

-In 1996, the US oil company Unocal was sued in the United States and settled out of court for the alleged use of forced labour organised by the Burmese government prior to the construction of an oil pipeline.
+In 1996, the US oil company Unocal was sued in the United States for the alleged use of forced labour organised by the Burmese government prior to the construction of an oil pipeline.

-These harms were alleged as torts of wrongful death, battery, false imprisonment, assault, intentional infliction of emotional distress, negligent infliction of emotional distress, negligence per se, negligent hiring, negligent supervision.
+The plaintiffs alleged these acts constituted violations of international and national law, including forced labor and crimes against humanity of killing, rape and torture.
+These violations were were alleged as torts under US law, for example, “wrongful death, battery, false imprisonment, assault, intentional infliction of emotional distress, negligent infliction of emotional distress, negligence per se, negligent hiring, negligent supervision.”

 Sources: